 February 23, 2021–Thank you to all those who have donated to our Winter Storm Relief & Recovery efforts so far.
 Today, we’re sending a truckload of bottled water (more than 31,000 bottles!) to partners at the Houston Food Bank to aid in immediate relief for families who have been severely impacted by recent storms.
 Your support makes this possible.
+See a video of the shipment here.

 In the weeks ahead, we’ll continue to assess damage and opportunities to provide aid to Texas and surrounding states where winter storms have devastated communities.
 We can’t do this without you.
 Please donate today at give.opusa.org to help us deliver material aid, grants, and most importantly, hope to the people of Texas.